sjtusr/starter-academic1/content/authors/admin/_index.md

 ---

 Dr. Ran Sui is an Assistant Professor in the Department of Mechanical and Aerospace Engineering at Missouri University of Science and Technology.
-Prior to Missouri S&T, he was a Professional Research Staff (2020) and Postdoctoral Research Fellow (2018) at Princeton University.
+Prior to Missouri S&T, he was a staff scientist at Princeton University.
 Dr. Sui received his Ph.D. degree in Mechanical Engineering from ETH Zurich in 2017.

 Aiming at the utilization of environment-friendly and alternative fuels in future power generation, fuel processing and emission control, Dr. Sui's main research interests are catalytic combustion, coupling of hetero-/homogeneous thermochemical processes, and the related computational methods and experimental diagnostics.
 Dr. Sui's research has been honored by several awards, including a Distinguished Paper Award from the Combustion Institute in 2017.